patrikx3/onenote/README.md

 ![Screenshot 1](https://cdn.corifeus.com/git/onenote/artifacts/screenshot/screenshot-2023.png)

+## Code certificate for Windows
+Right now, when I run the app in Windows, it says my app is not certifcate.
+To make it valid, I have to pay about $300-$400 to make it certified.
+Please donate, so, I can buy the free app to be certified and will give no prompts from Windows.

 # Main Features

 P3X OneNote Linux is, actually, an independent browser window for the online OneNote.
 You can use this program without having to clutter your browser.
 The main functions are: